skyvers/Aged-care/readme.md

 Now lets move to the next step, how to create an application with [Skyve Foundry](https://Foundry.skyve.org/).

+## Local Docker Deployment

+Developers working from the source repository can build and run the application locally using Docker.
+See [Local Docker Deployment]({{ site.url }}{{ site.baseurl }}local-docker-deployment/) for instructions.

 Continue to [No-Code Development]({{ site.url }}{{ site.baseurl }}chapter2/)